-Total capital investment during 2012/13 totalled £3.182m and this was financed by the use of capital receipts, borrowing, government grants and other contributions as set out at note 37 on page 63.
-The main elements of the capital programme included the Local Authority Mortgage Scheme (LAMS), private sector housing improvement grants, Arnold Town Centre Redevelopment and the purchase of replacement vehicles and equipment.
-The LAMS was a launched in April 2012 with the objective of stimulating the local economy and housing market by supporting first-time home buyers through the Council providing an indemnity to its partner, Lloyds TSB, to enables the bank to offer suitable applicants a 95% mortgage on terms normally applicable to a 75% loan.
-The scheme has proved very successful and a second tranche for 2013/14 was launched in June 2013.
+Total capital investment during 2013/14 totalled £3.147m and this was financed by the use of capital receipts, borrowing, grants and contributions and General Fund revenue contributions as set out at note 34 on page 64.
+The main elements of the capital programme included the second tranche of the Local Authority Mortgage Scheme (LAMS), private sector housing improvement grants, the refurbishment of Arnold Leisure Centre, development of Gedling Country Park and Druids Car Park, and the purchase of replacement vehicles and equipment.

-The Council continues to take advice from its Treasury Advisors with regard to the timing of borrowing and no new borrowing was undertaken during 2012/13 leaving the total external long term debt at £10.812m at 31 March 2013.
+The Council continues to take advice from its treasury advisors with regard to the timing of borrowing and no new borrowing was undertaken during 2013/14 leaving total external debt at £10.812m at 31 March 2014.
 The Council minimises its net cash surpluses as a response to uncertainties in the investment market.

-In addition to borrowing, significant grants received were: Disabled Facilities grant funding from the Government which was applied to capital expenditure in respect of private sector housing improvements grants and; Growth Point Grant which was applied to Arnold Town Centre Redevelopment.
+Significant grants received were Disabled Facilities Grant which was applied to capital expenditure in respect of private sector housing improvements grants, and Growth Point Grant which was applied to schemes at Gedling Country Park and Druids Car Park.
 The Council will continue to be dependent on capital receipts realised from the sale of assets, and on contributions from other agencies, to support funding of its capital schemes.